Vishal-Paliwal/GCP_Pilot_CG/README.md

 # GCP_Pilot_CG
-Data Ingestion Samples in to BigQuery Tables.
+Samples for Data Ingestion in to BigQuery Tables.